Melissa Etheridge: Personal life

-Etheridge came out publicly as a lesbian in January 1993 at the Triangle Ball, a gay celebration of President Bill Clinton's first inauguration.
+Etheridge came out publicly as a lesbian in January 1993 at the Triangle Ball, a homosexual-themed celebration of President Bill Clinton's first inauguration.
 Etheridge supported Clinton's 1992 presidential campaign and since coming out, has been a gay rights activist.
 She is also an advocate for environmental issues and in 2006, she toured the US and Canada using biodiesel.

-Etheridge had a long-term partnership with Julie Cypher, and their relationship received coverage in The Advocate, when an interview with editor Judy Wieder done in Amsterdam, "The Great Dyke Hope," was released in July 1994.
+Etheridge had a long-term partnership with Julie Cypher, and their relationship received coverage in The Advocate, when an interview with editor Judy Wieder done in Amsterdam, "The Great Dyke Hope", was released in July 1994.
 In it, Etheridge answered Wieder's questions about why the couple wanted to have children: "I think one of the many fears people have about homosexuality is around children.
 I think that the more gay parents raise good, strong, compassionate people, the better the world will be."
 During this partnership, Cypher gave birth to two children, Bailey Jean and Beckett.
 Cypher became pregnant via artificial insemination using sperm donated by musician David Crosby.
 On September 19, 2000, Etheridge and Cypher announced they were separating.

 In 2002, Etheridge began dating actress Tammy Lynn Michaels.
 The two had a commitment ceremony on September 20, 2003.
 On October 17, 2006, Michaels gave birth to fraternal twins, Johnnie Rose and Miller Steven, who were conceived via an anonymous sperm donor.

 In October 2004, Etheridge was diagnosed with breast cancer.
 She underwent surgery and chemotherapy.
 In October 2005, in honor of Breast Cancer Awareness Month, Etheridge appeared on Dateline NBC with Michaels to discuss her struggle with cancer.
 By the time of the interview, Etheridge's hair had grown back after being lost during chemotherapy.
 She said that her partner had been very supportive during her illness.
 Etheridge also discussed using medicinal marijuana while she was receiving the chemotherapy.

 In October 2008, five months after the Supreme Court of California overturned the state's ban on same-sex marriage, Etheridge announced that she and Michaels were planning to marry but were currently "trying to find the right time... to go down and do it".
 In November 2008, in response to the passing of California's Proposition 8 banning same-sex marriage, Etheridge announced that she would not pay her state taxes as an act of civil disobedience.
 On April 15, 2010, Etheridge and Michaels announced they had separated.
 In May 2012, it was announced that their two-year child support battle had been settled.